defangc23/ModelServing/docs/README.md

    [algopkg.AlgoExample]
    # algo_backend is your class name in ./algopkg/AlgoExample/backend.py
    backend = algo_backend
-   # algoexample_model_v1.pb is your model filename in Model_ZOO
+   # algoexample_model_v1.pb is your model filename in Model_ZOO, you can add multiple models separate with commas or leave it empty
    model = algoexample_model_v1.pb
-   # numbers of your specified model paralleled running in backend
+   # numbers of your specified model paralleled running in backend, caution: cpu cores is the upper bound for this setting
    replicas = 1
    # the gpu fraction of usage for one single model
    gpu_cost = 1